openhie/instant/goinstant/README.md

 ### Deploying

+If any changes have been made to the Go CLI, update the version in `./version`

 To build releases, create an instant tag and a release, the GitHub actions will build the code after creation of the release and add the binaries to the assets of the release if the GO CLI build succeeds.

 Check [here](https://github.com/openhie/instant/actions/new) to review the output of the build and status of the binary deploy.